Eureka and Palisade Railroad 4 Eureka: History

 A year later, the engine was discovered by Las Vegas attorney Dan Markoff, who purchased it and restored it to operating condition with the help of his father.
 The restored Eureka debuted at Railfair '91 at the California State Railroad Museum.
 It was then operated on U.S. Gypsum's private tracks in Plaster City, California, in 1993.
 The locomotive was listed as a structure on the National Register of Historic Places on January 12, 1995 and was the first transportation listing in Las Vegas.

 In 1997, Eureka was transported to Chama, New Mexico, for a series of operational excursions over the Cumbres and Toltec Scenic Railroad in late June.
-The engine continues to make appearances at various narrow gauge tourist railroads during special events, such as the Cumbres and Toltec, Durango and Silverton Narrow Gauge Railroad, the Nevada State Railroad Museum, and the Nevada Southern Railroad Museum among others.
+The engine continues to make appearances at various narrow gauge tourist railroads during special events, such as the Cumbres and Toltec, Durango and Silverton Narrow Gauge Railroad, the Nevada State Railroad Museum Carson City, and the Nevada State Railroad Museum Boulder City among others.
 When the engine is not participating in such events, it is kept stored in Markoff's specially constructed shed, which is not open to the public.
 Dan Markoff is rather cautious as to how often the engine operates, and does not intend to have the engine operating regularly as the engine still retains its original boiler and several other components.